Private and third sector providers: business and financial support

 The key information for providers in Scotland is:

-- You can receive support through both: (1) continued payments for statutory (funded) ELC hours; and (2) the Coronavirus Job Retention Scheme.
+- you can receive support through both: (1) continued payments for statutory (funded) ELC hours; and (2) the Coronavirus Job Retention Scheme

-- Support cannot be claimed through the Coronavirus Job Retention Scheme for staff costs that already covered by other forms of public funding (the payments for statutory ELC hours).
+- support cannot be claimed through the Coronavirus Job Retention Scheme for staff costs that already covered by other forms of public funding (the payments for statutory ELC hours)

-- You can access the Coronavirus Job Retention Scheme to cover up to the proportion of your pay bill which could be considered to have been paid from private income.
+- you can access the Coronavirus Job Retention Scheme to cover up to the proportion of your pay bill which could be considered to have been paid from private income

-- The guidance advises that providers should initially use the month of February 2020 to represent their usual income in calculating the proportion of its pay bill eligible to be covered by the scheme.
+- the guidance advises that providers should initially use the month of February 2020 to represent their usual income in calculating the proportion of its pay bill eligible to be covered by the scheme

-- For example, if 40% of your average monthly income was from payments for the funded entitlements and 60% from other income, the you could claim Coronavirus Job Retention Scheme support for up to 60% of your total pay bill.
+- for example, if 40% of your average monthly income was from payments for the funded entitlements and 60% from other income, the you could claim Coronavirus Job Retention Scheme support for up to 60% of your total pay bill.
 This would be done by furloughing staff whose usual salary / combined salaries come to no greater than 60% of your total pay bill.

-Bounce Back Loan Scheme
+Recovery Loan Scheme

-Statutory Sick Pay Rebate
+Statutory Sick Pay rebate